syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endtabs %}

-You can download a complete working sample from [GitHub] (https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-document/Hide-backgrounds-in-print-layout-view).
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-document/Hide-backgrounds-in-print-layout-view).

 ## Remove background in a Word document